AUcogseers/CogSite/README.md

 Content for the Website of Cognitive Science Students at Aarhus University.

+## ANNOUNCEMENTS

+`commit 2020-04-26-23:41`
+Now using the ANNOUNCEMENTS for announcements.

 **WORK IN PROGRESS**

 You can host the site locally by running the HostSiteLocally.Rmd, after what, you can